 1. The CA SHALL update and reissue CRLs at least (i) once every twelve months and (ii) within 24 hours after revoking a Timestamp Certificate, and the value of the nextUpdate field MUST NOT be more than twelve months beyond the value of the thisUpdate field; and

-2. The CA SHALL update information provided via an Online Certificate Status Protocol at least (i) every twelve months and (ii) within 24 hours after revoking a Subordinate CA Certificate.
+2. If the CA provides OCSP responses, the CA SHALL update information provided via an OCSP response at least (i) every twelve months and (ii) within 24 hours after revoking a Timestamp Certificate.

-The CA SHALL support an OCSP capability using the GET method for Certificates issued in accordance with these Requirements.
+If the CA provides OCSP responses, the CA SHALL support an OCSP capability using the GET method for Certificates issued in accordance with these Requirements.

 Employees and Third Parties